ngryman/fauda/README.md

 Fauda does two things for you:

 1. It **loads** your configuration from files, command-line options, and environment variables; giving flexibility to adapt to your users' workflow.
-2. It **validates** your configuration using a JSON schema, applying defaults when avaialble; abstracting the hard things for you providing auto-completion to your users.
+2. It **validates** your configuration using a JSON schema, applying defaults when available; abstracting the hard things for you providing auto-completion to your users.

 ## Features